 - Junctional Nevus: The nests occur at the junction between the epidermis and dermis.
 The lesion is flat and brown.

 - Dermal Nevus: The nests occur in the dermis (lower down).
 The lesion is raised and may be pink, skin coloured or brown.
 Often hairs grow from them.
 Examples of Dermal nevi are the Miescher Nevus found on the face, and the Unna Nevus found on the body.

 - Compound Nevus: a combination of junctional and dermal (the nests occur between the epidermis and dermis, and also in the dermis).

-- Small Congential Nevus: present at birth or in early childhood.
-Congenital nevi tend to become raised with age and have a brown cobblestone.
+Congenital Moles are present at birth or early childhood.
+These tend to become raised and roughened with age, much like a dermal nevus.

-The other common types of nevi are Blue nevus, Atypical or Dysplastic Nevus, Halo Nevus, & recurrent nevus.
-Other types of nevi include speckled lentiginous nevus, spitz nevus & labial melanotic nevus.
+Other common types of mole are Blue nevus, Atypical Mole (Dysplastic Nevus), Halo Nevus, & recurrent nevus.
+The list goes on … speckled lentiginous nevus, spitz nevus & labial melanotic nevus.

 What do the different types of Moles look like?

 The appearance of a mole depends on whether it is junctional (flat & involving only a thin upper layer of skin), dermal (thick & involving deeper layers of skin) or compound (in-between).